Growing Knowledge. Strengthening Early Mental Health.

 D.O., IMH-E®

 Hi, I’m Tessa Chesher.
-I’ve always believed that the earliest relationships in a child’s life shape everything that comes after—and that belief has guided me at every step of my career.
-Today, as the owner and Medical Director of Acorn ConnectEd, I get to work alongside caregivers, professionals, and systems that support infants, young children, and families.
-It’s work that feels both deeply personal and endlessly meaningful.
+I’ve always believed that the earliest relationships in a child’s life shape everything that comes after, and that belief has guided every step of my career.
+Today, as the owner and Medical Director of Acorn ConnectEd, I’m grateful to work alongside caregivers, professionals, and systems that support infants, young children, and their families.

-My path into psychiatry started with a curiosity about how people grow, heal, and connect.
-That curiosity eventually led me through general psychiatry training at the University of Oklahoma School of Community Medicine and then to Tulane University School of Medicine, where I completed my fellowship in child and adolescent psychiatry.
-While I was there, I fell in love with infant and early childhood mental health and completed a Harris Fellowship focused on supporting our youngest children and their caregivers.
-I also earned IMH‑E® endorsement as both a Clinical Mentor and a Research/Faculty Mentor—recognition that continues to shape my teaching and clinical work today.
+My path into psychiatry grew from a curiosity about how people grow, heal, and connect.
+That curiosity led me through general psychiatry training at the University of Oklahoma School of Community Medicine and then to Tulane University School of Medicine for a child and adolescent psychiatry fellowship.
+I completed a Harris Fellowship in infant mental health, and later earned IMH‑E® endorsements as a Clinical Mentor and a Research/Faculty Mentor—credentials that continue to shape my teaching and clinical work.

-Outside of work, you’ll usually find me curled up with a good mystery novel or spending time with my family.
-Those moments keep me grounded, curious, and reminded of why this work means so much.
+Outside of work, you’ll usually find me with a good mystery novel or spending time with my family.
+Those moments keep me grounded, curious, and remind me of why this work matters so much.

 Our Community Partners